Ettore Boiardi

-Ettore Boiardi (October 22, 1897 – June 21, 1985), also known as Hector Boyardee, was an Italian-American chef and entrepreneur, famous for his eponymous brand of food products, named Chef Boyardee.
+Ettore Boiardi (October 22, 1897 – June 21, 1985), Americanized as Hector Boyardee, was an Italian-American chef and entrepreneur, famous for his brand of food products, Chef Boyardee.

 Early life

 Ettore Boiardi was born in Borgonovo Val Tidone, near Piacenza, Italy, in 1897, to Giuseppe Boiardi and Maria Maffi.
 At the age of 11, he was working as an apprentice chef at local restaurant La Croce Bianca (Italian for White Cross), although his duties were confined to non-cooking odd jobs such as potato peeling and dealing with the trash.
 He later learned more restaurant skills as an immigrant in Paris and London.

 On May 9, 1914, at age 16, he arrived at Ellis Island aboard La Lorraine, a French ship.